About the Journal

 This journal utilizes the Keepers Registry system.
 This service aggregates preservation metadata and ISSN descriptive metadata to report the archival status of digital journals.
 The Keepers Registry is now fully integrated with the ISSN Portal.
 The ISSN Portal is indeed the authoritative database for serial title identification and tracking.

-Logistic and Operation Management Research (LOMR) is a peer-reviewed journal published by Research Synergy Foundation.
+The Logistic and Operation Management Research (LOMR) in cooperation with Research Synergy Foundation is a peer-reviewed journal published by the Faculty of Teacher Training and Education, Universitas Terbuka.
 This statement clarifies the ethical behavior of all parties involved in the act of posting an article in this journal, including the author, the chief editor, the Editorial Board, the peer-reviewed and the publisher.
 This statement based on COPE’s Best Practice Guidelines.

 Ethical Guideline for Journal Publication